Tuzigoot Human History

 The First People

-The human history of the Verde Valley begins around ten thousand years ago, when the southwest was cooler and wetter than it is today.
+The human history of the Verde Valley begins around 10,000 years ago, when the southwest was cooler and wetter than it is today.
 Paleolithic hunter-gatherers traveled through a greener, woodier Verde Valley, filled with pinyon pine, shrub live oak, and juniper.
 Today we know of their presence from a handful of Clovis points - distinctive stone points that were probably used with spears - that have been found in and near the valley.
 Clovis points are found all across North America and parts of South America, indicating that these ancient people traveled widely across the continents, probably following game animals, the growth of edible plants, and other resources.

 Drawing of two pithouses with bushes in the background.
 The left pithouse is illustrated in a cutaway fashion, showing support beams and excavated features in the floor.
 The right pithouse is enclosed with earth.
 Several pots and a firepit are outside.